Melvin--Bonnor and Bertotti--Robinson spacetimes with Baryonic charge: Baryonic Melvin--Bonnor and Bertotti--Robinson solutions

 The Baryonic charge density associated with the Callan--Witten term is given, in this case, by \begin{widetext}

-\end{widetext} The Baryonic charge density shown in \autoref{fig5} and \autoref{fig6} resembles the electric charge distribution that arises when a neutral object develops a “charge separation” once an external force acting on the charges is switched on.
+\end{widetext} The Baryonic charge density shown in \autoref{fig5} and \autoref{fig6} resembles the electric charge distribution that arises when a neutral object develops a ``charge separation'' once an external force acting on the charges is switched on.
 In the present case, the origin of this effect may be traced back to the magnetic field and its coupling to the hadronic degrees of freedom.
-Indeed, the place of vanishing Baryonic charge density corresponds to $\cos\theta=0$ making manifest the similarity with the mechanism of charge separation in polarized media.
-In such media, the electron cloud is distorted by the external field (which moves the centre of negative charge relative to the positive ones).
-Moreover, both in the present case and in the case of polarized media, when the ¨external field¨ is removed, the charges in the medium generally return to their initial uniform distribution.
-Here, from the standpoint of the hadronic degrees of freedom, the role of the "external field" is played by the Bertotti-Robinson magnetic field, and hence when such field vanishes, the Baryonic charge density vanishes as well.
+Indeed, the place of vanishing Baryonic charge density corresponds to $\cos\theta=0$, making manifest the similarity with the mechanism of charge separation in polarized media.
+In such media, the electron cloud is distorted by the external field (which moves the center of negative charge relative to the positive ones).
+Moreover, in both the present case and in polarized media, when the ``external field'' is removed, the charges in the medium generally return to their initial uniform distribution.
+Here, from the standpoint of the hadronic degrees of freedom, the role of the ``external field'' is played by the Bertotti--Robinson magnetic field, and hence when such a field vanishes, the Baryonic charge density vanishes as well.

 The key difference with respect to the previous configuration—where a net Baryonic charge is present—is that, in the Melvin black hole case, the hadronic field is an odd function of the polar angle, whereas in the Bertotti–Robinson case, the hadronic profile is even (while in both cases, the gauge potential has the same parity).
 We will return to this mechanism of Baryonic charge separation in a future publication.